Mike Gutelius

 Mike Gutelius is an American college football coach.
-He is the head football coach for the Catholic University of America, a position he has held since 2017.
+He most recently served as the head football coach for the Catholic University of America, a position he held from 2017 to 2025.
 He is a 1992 graduate of the Washington, D.C. university; where he earned a degree with a major in politics and a minor in philosophy.
 His 2001 master's degree from the University of La Verne was in education with a special emphasis in athletic-educational issues.

 While serving as defensive coordinator at Lindsey Wilson College, the team made three-straight NAIA Football National Championship playoff appearances and were ranked number one in the nation.
 Gutelius was the 2015 American Football Coaches Association NAIA Assistant of the Year.
 While at Lindsey Wilson, Gutelius coached 20 all-conference defensive selections.
 He has also coached at Concord University, Wingate University, the University of La Verne, St. Norbert College, and for a year immediately after graduation at Catholic University.

 With his wife Kimberly, Gutelius has three children, Michael, Sam and Mary Katherine.